 I'll be at the Guild Show in Hartford, Connecticut this fall teaching two new classes: a tiny artist's studio and a silver and china shop.
+You can also come to Philadelphia Miniaturia and build a miniaturist's workroom.
 You'll learn fun new techniques and work with interesting plastics and metals, and have lots of opportunities for personalizing your projects.
 1/144 of course.
 There will be lots of other great classes and of course wonderful dealers, if 1/144 isn't your bag.

 Every project provides unique challenges and opportunities to learn from mistakes--both the ones we make